CS3398-Badoons-Ciao/CS3398-Badoons-F2019/README.md

 	* gradle clean
 	* gradle fatJar
 	* java -jar EZGrader-V1.0.jar
-* Opetion 3: Just running the program.
+* Option 3: Just running the program.
 	* The jar file is all ready built and ready to run all you have to do is follow to steps bellow.
 	* Open power shell or another command line interface.
 		* To open power shell in the root folder you can either..